 4. Return To Sender

-If you shared the mailing address with the deceased person or if you are the new owner of the deceased person’s home, write “Deceased, Return to Sender” on any mail addressed to the deceased person and leave it in your mailbox for pick up.
+If you share a mailing address with the deceased person or if you are the new owner of the deceased person’s home, write “Deceased, Return to Sender” on any mail addressed to the deceased person and leave it in your mailbox for pick up.

 Remember it is a federal offense to open and read someone else’s mail.
 If you’re not a legal representative of the deceased person, don’t open their mail!